14 Stances of Highly Effective Product Owners

 STANCE #9 - CHIEF EXPERIMENT SEQUENCER

 Once the Product Owner has figured out how to compare and contrast Backlog Items based on risk and reward, she must now apply this approach to sequence experiments in the form of rank-ordered Product Backlog Items that test her hypotheses.
-This will influence the Sprint Goals & the Sprint Backlog selected by the Development Team.
+This will influence the Sprint Goals & the Sprint Backlog selected by the Developers.

 - Stance # 9 - PO As Chief Experiment Sequencer